Up to 50% off sofas & mattresses — limited‑time deals.

 Compare Albany Park Sofa Performance Scores

-Model Assembly Comfort Cooling Durability Cleaning Layout Practicality Value Overall
+Model Assembly Comfort Cooling Durability Cleaning Layout Value Overall

 How to Choose the Albany Park Sofa?

 • If you want deep lounging: Choose Kova.
-The 29" seat depth is built for curling up, crossing your legs, and long movie nights.
+The 29" seat depth is better for curling up, crossing your legs, and long movie nights.

 • If you want a cleaner, lower-maintenance look: Choose Kova Box Cushion.
-It keeps its shape and reads more tailored.
+It holds its shape better and reads more tailored.

 • If you want the plushest feel: Choose Kova Pillow Cushion.
-It feels softer and more relaxed, but it’s also more “lounge-first.”
+It feels softer and more relaxed, but it is also more lounge-first.

-• If you’re furnishing a large room: Consider Barton.
-It has the width to feel substantial and the profile to look modern in open layouts.
+• If you are furnishing a large room: Consider Barton.
+It has the width to anchor the space and the profile to look relaxed in an open layout.

 • If your room is tight: Consider Lido (75").
 The shallower seat and slimmer silhouette make it easier to keep walkways open.

-• If you’re worried about upkeep: Put extra thought into fabric choice.
-Performance-oriented options tend to handle spills and daily wear better.
+• If upkeep is a concern: Put extra thought into fabric choice.
+Performance-oriented options usually handle spills and daily wear better.

 Limitations